 October 1, 2021

-There has been a tidal wave of misinformation and the people responsible for it are causing confusion, as well as mistrust and uncertainty with public health responses.
-They are prolonging the pandemic and preventing access to our health system for some very ill patients.
+Throughout the pandemic, there has been a tidal wave of misinformation and the people responsible for it are causing confusion, as well as mistrust and uncertainty with public health responses.

-Our hospitals are now under intense capacity pressures from a surge of mostly unvaccinated patients with severe COVID-19 illness.
+Our hospitals continue to have capacity pressures from a surge of mostly unvaccinated patients with severe COVID-19 illness.
 This has required the health system to reduce services in other areas and delay care for many individuals with non-COVID-19-related conditions.

 For everyone’s sake, it’s crucial all Albertans have reliable, verifiable and current information about COVID-19 to help inform choices and protect themselves and their loved ones.